-On Friday night me and the boys decided to find this Congolese bar/restaurant that my new friend Robyn had told me about.
-The place is called Le Comptoir General and luckily for us it was only a 20 minute walk from our hotel.
+On Friday night the boys and I decided to find this Congolese bar/restaurant that my new friend Robyn had told me about.
+The place is called Le Comptoir General and luckily for us, it was only a 20-minute walk from our hotel.

 If you ever find yourself in Paris, I would definitely recommend finding this place and having a drink or 2 while you explore it’s very unusual and unique interiors.

 Address: 80 Quai de Jemmapes, 75010 Paris, France